 Los árabes del mar (Península/Altair) was published in 2006.
 This book explores the journeys of the old sailors of the Arabian coast who sailed along the various ports of the Indian Ocean aided by the monsoon and following a route that had remained practically the same since the times of Sinbad the Sailor.

-At present he is mainly working in a project about the island of Socotra.
+Most recently, he finished ““Socotra, the island of djinns”, a film project about the island of Socotra.